 Taking it to the Limit

 Now for the real tweaking.
-Below is a tablet of clock, multiplier and voltage settings that were stable and artifract free, while the HD 4000 was running Furmark’s burn-in stress test.
+Below is a table of clock, multiplier and voltage settings that were stable and artifact free, while the HD 4000 was running Furmark’s burn-in stress test.

 As I mentioned earlier I achieved a 39 percent overclock, so upon seeing less than impressive performance improvements in Bad Company 2 I decided to investigate.
 I ended up using Intel’s graphics current limit setting to increase the TDP cap on the HD 4000 to somewhere between 45 and 52 Watts, from the 35 Watts it had been capped at before.
 I did this by simply maxing out the slider shown above.